analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 1. Begin by making sure the PWR switch (SW1) is in the "OFF" position.

+2. Make sure that jumper JP1 is installed.
+This jumper enables LED, D1.
+Also, make sure that the P0_0 and P0_1 jumpers are installed on JH1.

-2. Connect USB cables from the PC to the USB/PWR connector (CN1) of the EV kit.
+3. Connect USB cables from the PC to the USB/PWR connector (CN1) of the EV kit.
 This cable will power the board and provide a virtual serial port connection to the MAX78000's UART.

-3. On your PC, open a serial terminal application (minicom, gtkterm, etc.), and connect to the virtual serial port using a baud rate of 115200 and 8-N-1 settings.
+4. On your PC, open a serial terminal application (minicom, gtkterm, etc.), and connect to the virtual serial port using a baud rate of 115200 and 8-N-1 settings.

-4. Move the PWR switch to the "ON" position.
+5. Move the PWR switch to the "ON" position.

-5. You will see message from the MAX78000 appear in the terminal and LED1 (D1) on the board will begin blinking at a steady rate.
+6. You will see message from the MAX78000 appear in the terminal and LED1 (D1) on the board will begin blinking at a steady rate.

 Once you see the described behavior, you know your board is functioning properly.